 Various sources suggest that there are about 2500 archeological sites in Bangladesh.
-As of June 2016 researchers have found 452 archaeological sites in Bangladesh.
+As of June 2016, researchers have found 452 archaeological sites in Bangladesh.
 The Bangladesh Archeology Directorate works to preserve, discover and maintain these archaeological sites.
-Likewise, let’s know about some of the most famous archeological sites in our country.
+Likewise, let’s know about some of the most famous archeological spots in our country.

 To be sure, the origin of Archeology from the Greek words ‘Archaia’ and ‘Logos’.
 It means antiquities and knowledge or science.
 In general, archeology is the ‘knowledge of antiquities’.

 Although archeology currently represents the branch of science employed in identifying, analyzing, preserving, and presenting material information in a specific way in the lives of ancient peoples.
 The main occupation of archeology is history and tradition.
 The study of archeology developed mainly in the eighteenth century.
 The study of archeology in Bengal began in the second part of the nineteenth century.
 The archeological journey began in Bengal by identifying and excavating various archeological sites of present-day Bangladesh and West Bengal.

 Let’s know about some of the most famous archeological sites in Bangladesh.

 - Recommended: Top 15 Sea Beaches In Bangladesh, You Shouldn’t Miss!